Home » By Course » Desserts » No-Bake Oreo Cake Pops

 • Oreo cookies: These form the base of the cake pop “dough.”
 Crush the cookies very finely to have smoother, more cohesive cake pops.

-• Coconut oil: Optional, but adding a bit keeps the coating thin and smooth.
+• Coconut oil: Optional, I add it to keep the coating thin and smooth.

 Step-By-Step Instructions